djaclu/6.S898-DeepLearning/README.md

 Introduction:

 This introduction to Diffusion Models is a guide to a few papers, most notably Denoising Diffusion Probabilistic Models [J.Ho et al., 2020] and Cold Diffusion: Inverting Arbitrary Image Transforms Without Noise [A.Bansal et al., 2022].
 It builds on many excellent guides already available while trying to fill in gaps that may make it friendlier to learn.
+The examples here are based on the MNIST Fashion database.

 At a high-level, diffusion models (inspired by the modeling of molecular systems) are functions that take a blank input (like an image of white noise) and predict what would need to be removed from it in order to make a clear output that generally belongs to an observed population (a population here refers to a group that cannot be characterized exactly so instead is approximated through samples, like a dataset).